Expressive Activity Policy

 2. Old Main Pit– Old Main Pit is considered the outdoor sunken area North of Austin Hall and Northwest of Peabody Memorial Library.

-Reservations must be made through the Lowman Student Center by a representative of the sponsoring organization.
-Reservations may be denied if the activity is scheduled at the same or similar time as a University function or meeting.
+Reservations are made through the Lowman Student Center by a representative of the sponsoring organization.
+Reservations may be denied if the activity is scheduled at the same or similar time as another University function or meeting.

 6. Amplified Sound